Increasing power is just one side of the coin. Optimizing the use of that power is the other. Here are some tips to best utilize that power.

 4. REAR END

 Also consider the rear end for maximizing traction.
 Adjust your suspension to ensure that the weight transfer upon launch cleanly puts the weight over the rear tires.
-Also, adding a differential (especially a locking one) will defintely help your launch.
+Also, adding a differential (especially a locking one) will definitely help your launch.
 Performance differentials are usually in the 3.90 to 4.11:1 range.

 5. BETTER AERODYNAMICS